Real to Real Cacophony: Critical reception

 Real to Real Cacophony has been generally well received by critics.
 In Sounds, John Gill wrote: "Real to Real Cacophony shows a considerable – and brave – progression.
 It captures some of the shock-effects of the avant-garde, some of the emotional power of outfits like the Pop Group, yet still retains the best of the Minds tight and trebly riffing.
 File under impressive."
-Eric Chappe of CMJ New Music Monthly highlighted Simple Minds' "determination to constantly add unexpected touches to the arrangements".
+The Guardian noted the "controlled considered style based on the mid-Seventies art-pop of Bowie and Ferry," writing that "it's clever and derivative ... but still worthwhile".
+Smash Hits Red Starr found that "this excellent, imaginative young band disappear into a whirlpool of electronic effects, Magazine and Bryan Ferry impersonations.
+After repeated plays the strength of the music and feeling (lyrics largely inaudible) win through for a memorable if still only partly enjoyable album."

 Retrospectively, Andy Kellman of AllMusic praised Real to Real Cacophony, saying that it marked the point "where Simple Minds ventured beyond the ability to mimic their influences and began to manipulate them, mercilessly pushing them around and shaping them into funny objects the way a child transforms a chunk of Play-Doh from an indefinable chunk of nothing into a definable chunk of something", and calling it "an achievement that's on a plane with other 1979 post-punk landmarks like Metal Box, 154, Entertainment! and Unknown Pleasures".
+Eric Chappe of CMJ New Music Monthly highlighted Simple Minds' "determination to constantly add unexpected touches to the arrangements".
 Bob Stanley wrote in Record Collector that the album "should be hailed as a singularly strong post-punk-into-synth-pop bridge but the shadow of 'Belfast Child' looms over their legacy."
 Trouser Press was more lukewarm, remarking that the album "lives up (or down) to the clever title".